-You might know him from S.O.A., Black Flag, his spoken word, or maybe from that other S.O.A.
+You might know him from S.O.A., Black Flag, his spoken word, or maybe that other S.O.A.

 Singer.
 Writer.
 Actor.
 Activist: Henry Rollins.

-He once worked at a DC-area Häagen-Dazs store with his best friend, singer Ian MacKaye (Minor Threat, Fugazi) before spending the past 40 years traveling the world, tirelessly entertaining countless fans.
+He once worked at a DC-area Häagen-Dazs store with his best friend, singer Ian MacKaye (Minor Threat, Fugazi) before spending the next 40 years traveling the world, tirelessly entertaining countless fans.

 I’m probably going with Nardwuar.
 He strikes me as very well studied.

 I asked Ian what his favorite Häagen-Dazs flavor was (he said “Swiss chocolate almond” because it “seemed more food-like”) -- do you, or did you have a favorite flavor?

 Mine was a flavor they no longer make.
 It was vanilla but sweetened with honey.
 It had a strange, flaky consistency, and I think customers might not have liked that.
 It tasted great.
 Very subtle but really good.

 I think I read somewhere that you eat rice and eggs because it’s cheap and easy.
 Is that true?
 Do you not have a favorite splurge or special occasion meal?

 I like that meal as it’s easy and I never feel like I’ve eaten too much.
 At home, I eat a lot of salad.
 I keep it simple.
 I don’t have a lot of variety in my diet.
 I just try to eat smart.
 The splurge meal would be a hamburger or pizza.
 Those are good, but they’re low-performance foods, so I can’t afford to eat like that too often.